nextsnake/nextcore/docs/events.rst

 Can be found on :attr:`Shard.dispatcher <gateway.Shard.dispatcher>`.
 A dispatcher for shard changes that is not a event sent by Discord.

-The event name is a :class:`str` representing the event name.

 disconnect
 ^^^^^^^^^^
-Whenever Discord disconnects us from the discord gateway.
+Whenever Discord disconnects us from the gateway.

 .. note::
    This does not dispatch closes made by the :class:`gateway.Shard` itself.